Maybe You Have A Child Who Struggles With Worry and Overthinking

 Helping Kids Face Worry and Find Resilience

 Using evidence-based strategies, anxiety therapy helps kids develop the tools to tolerate uncertainty and manage uncomfortable feelings.
-Rather than focusing on eliminating anxiety, we teach kids how to respond to it differently, building skills like flexibility, problem-solving, and emotional resilience.
+Rather than focusing on eliminating anxiety, we teach kids how to respond to it differently, building skills like flexibility and problem-solving.

 Through playful exercises, engaging conversations, and step-by-step challenges, your child will learn how to: